chanalee/94470/data-vis-3.md

 ![ERS Total Food](Images/usda-food.png)

 To briefly summarize, this graph shows the total food sales and breaks it down to food at home and food away from home from January 2019 to June 2020.
+The data from this graph can be found by going to this [link](https://www.ers.usda.gov/data-products/food-expenditure-series/) and clicking the "Monthly sales of food, with taxes and tips, for all purchases".

 ## Step 2: critiquing the data visualization

 To critique this visualization, we will be using Stephen Few's Data Visualization Effectiveness Profile.
 The seven criteria include usefulness, completeness, perceptibility, truthfulness, intuitiveness, aesthetics, and engagement.
-Below is an explanation of how I ranked each category.
+Below is a chart to describe what the scores of a good chart is versus what the ERS graph score

 ![Radar Chart](Images/radar.png)

 ### Usefulness

+The graph shows information from 2019 and 2020 to point out the change in customer behavior after the pandemic started.
+It could be useful but takes quite a while to comprehend it.

 ### Completeness

+There is a lot of data included in the information; there's information regarding food at home and food away from home.
+It also shows the total sale of food each year so that the audience can understand how the numbers are changing altogether.

 ### Perceptibility

+Because of how the data is presented in a double bar graph, users are forced to make harder comparisons between each category since the bars are not connected.
+In a sense, the audience has to alternate between reading food information away from home and food at home, which can be difficult to perceive.
+Additionally, the colors are distracting.
+While users can easily see the total sales in the green line, it is more challenging to make the comparison between the other information.

 ### Truthfulness

+The reason this graph is a 9 and not a 10 is because of the number labels.
+Notice that in January 2019, the food at home and food away from home are both labeled as 64 billion dollars.
+However, the length of the chart does not match.
+The reason behind this is because of rounding numbers, but the illustrator did not make that clear.

 ### Intuitiveness

+This graph is not easily understood because it takes a while to digest.
+There is too much information on the graph and the visualization used impairs the reader from grasping the content quickly.
+Some users have a difficult time interpreting double bar charts and making comparisons from that.

 ### Aesthetics

+The color scheme and visualization type are terrible because the colors are distracting and the bars increase cognitive overload.
+On top of that, there are number labels on every data point, which takes up the white space.
+The arrows at the bottom are unnecessary.

 ### Engagement

+All things considered, this graph would most likely not draw audience into the data because of the lack of aesthetics, intuiveness, and perceptability.

+### What I would do differently

+- I would change the color scheme
+- I would change the type of visualization used.
+I might even make two visualizations instead (one to present food at home versus food away from home and another to present total food sales).
+- I would omit the number labels and only focus on important points (perhaps the difference from April 2019 to April 2020).
+- I would take out the arrows on the year.
+- I would rearrange the graphed values, lines, and legend so that they are closer to one another.

 ## Step 3